cplklegg/cplklegg/README.md

 ## 👋 Hi, I'm Eugene McGrath

-**Aspiring Blockchain Developer | Blockchain Educator | Co-Founder of New World Cryptos**
+**Blockchain Developer | Blockchain Educator | Co-Founder of New World Cryptos**

 ---

 ## 🧠 About Me

-I’m a blockchain educator, aspiring researcher, and developer focused on advancing decentralized technologies and financial freedom.
+I’m a blockchain educator, researcher, and developer focused on advancing decentralized technologies and financial freedom.

 As Co-Founder of **New World Cryptos**, I lead blockchain education initiatives, create community resources, and advocate for responsible crypto adoption.
 I publish **The WeeklyWEB3Walkthru**, a newsletter tracking Bitcoin metrics, altcoin trends, regulatory developments, and emerging blockchain ecosystems.